Europe expects two things from China. This might not go far for any of them. - ExBulletin

 Europe expects two things from China.
 This might not go far for any of them.

-BEIJING Europe expects two things from China: first, a change in its relatively pro-Russian stance on war in Ukraine.
+BEIJING (AP) Europe wants two things from China: first, a change in its relatively pro-Russian stance on war in Ukraine.
 Second, a reduction in the trade imbalance.
 Exports of Chinese goods to the EU last year exceeded their imports from the 27-nation bloc by 291 billion euros ($310 billion).

 It's unclear whether this will go very far on either front.